corikiyomi/bullrun-brewery/README.md

 # BULLRUN BREWERY
-### Single page project written from scratch.
+### Single page project written for ASU GIT 417 Final Project.
 Original HTML, CSS, and Vanilla JS.

 This website is for a fictional brewery in Flagstaff, AZ.
 All content and copy is original.